 See the Badger come into port at the end of the day.
 Amazing sunset views.

 Take a Wagon Ride and See Elk at the Amber Elk Ranch

 2688 W Conrad Rd, Ludington, MI 49431-9314

 Amber Elk Ranch is located 7 miles east (about 10 minutes) of Stearns Park or downtown Ludington.
-Petting zoo, wagon tours, gift shop, Saturday BBQ
+The ranch has a petting zoo, wagon tours, gift shop, Saturday BBQ.

 1687 S Lakeshore Dr, Ludington, MI 49431

-A replica 19th century pioneer style village with an original courthouse on a 23-acre site.
+Historic White Pine Village is an incredible replica of a 19th century pioneer style village.
+The original courthouse still sits on the 23-acre site.

-Historical Landmark, hilltop monument.
-Commanding monument on the hills above the Pere Marquette Lake dedicated to a Jesuit missionary.
+Be sure to stop by this historical landmark that is at the top of a small hill.
+This monument on the hills above the Pere Marquette Lake is dedicated to a Jesuit missionary.
+It's free!

 Pin This Fun Things to Do in Ludington Michigan Page!

 Subscribe To Receive Exciting Destinations, Day Trips and Fun Directly to Your Inbox!